Max A. van Balgooy

 - Guest editor for special issues of Forum Journal focused on heritage education and historic sites, and contributor to such major reference works as A Field Guide to America’s Historic Neighborhoods and Museum Houses by Virginia and Lee McAlester (Knopf) and The Elements of Style: A Practical Encyclopedia of Interior Architectural Details by Stephen Calloway and Elizabeth Cromley (Simon and Schuster).

-- Essays, articles, and reviews on a wide variety of museum-related topics including historical interpretation, historic preservation, and collections management, as well as historical subjects such as southern California architecture, adobe, stained glass, ceramic tile, magicians, and jazz for regional and specialized publications such as Curator, EdLine, Forum Journal, Tempo Journal, Flash Point, and the National Trust Historic Sites Blog.
+- Essays, articles, and reviews on a wide variety of museum-related topics including historical interpretation, historic preservation, and collections management, as well as historical subjects such as southern California architecture, adobe, stained glass, ceramic tile, magicians, and jazz for regional and specialized publications such as Curator, EdLine, Forum Journal, History News, Museum, Public Historian, Tempo Journal, and Flash Point.

 Max van Balgooy received his M.A. in History from the University of Delaware and his B.A. in History from Pomona College.
 He was awarded fellowships from the University of Delaware and Historic Deerfield, and attended the Attingham Summer School.
-He is currently the Director of Interpretation and Education for the National Trust for Historic Preservation in Washington, DC.
-He can be reached at email@example.com.
+He is currently the president of Engaging Places LLC, a design and strategy firm that connects people with historic places, and formerly the Director of Interpretation and Education for the National Trust for Historic Preservation in Washington, DC.
+He can be reached at firstname.lastname@example.org.